qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

      apply the transformation until it is corrected.
 #.
 Press :guilabel:`Apply Transform` to modify the selected coordinates
    for the set of vertices.
-#.
-Press :guilabel:`Get Z value from project terrain` to set a Z value for selected vertices
-   from the project terrain.

 Reshaping mesh geometry
 .......................